Online Schools In Maine

 Cost of Attending an Online College in Maine

 Residents of Maine can receive significant tuition discounts when attending a public college or university in the state.
-For example, the University of Maine (UM) charges $293 per credit to state residents pursuing an undergraduate degree, while non-residents seeking their bachelor's online must pay $366 per credit.
-Online students at UM must pay a $25 per-credit fee for online courses, however.
+For example, the University of Maine (UM) charged $424 per credit to state residents pursuing an undergraduate degree for the 2025-2026 academic year, while non-residents seeking their bachelor’s online paid $515 per credit.
+However, online students at UM must pay a $25 per-credit fee for online courses.

 To qualify for in-state tuition, you must prove legal residency in Maine for a period of no fewer than 12 months prior to your enrollment.